hybridcattt/hybridcattt.com/pages/mentorship.md

   only_anchors: true
 ---

-I've been working in the tech industry for almost 15 years, growing from an apprentice to a seasoned developer who has held lead positions in multiple companies.
-I've trained and mentored dozens of developers.
+With over 15 years in the tech industry as a developer and a leader, I've trained and mentored dozens of developers.
 Let's see how I can help you?

 ## 👩‍👩‍👧‍👦 For startups